multiscale/muscle3/docs/source/mpi.rst

 may only be done in the root process, and getting settings can be done anytime and anywhere.

-This section shows how to use MUSCLE 3 with MPI from C++ and Fortran, based on the same reaction-diffusion model given in the C++ and Fortran sections, but now with a reaction model that uses MPI.
+This section shows how to use MUSCLE3 with MPI from C++ and Fortran, based on the same reaction-diffusion model given in the C++ and Fortran sections, but now with a reaction model that uses MPI.
 It will help if you've read the Python tutorial and the C++ or Fortran section first, and some experience with MPI or